CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 **Watch_timer**

-You can ask for the output in the Patroni-monitoring mode to be like a bash "watch" command: it will run every `x` seconds you define here.
+You can ask for the output in the Patroni-Watcher mode to be like a bash "watch" command: it will run every `x` seconds you define here.

 If you want the tool to issue commands each 5 seconds, then set this parameter